Mount Sinai Careers

 - Demonstrated respect for diversity and multicultural sensitivity

-- Personal qualities of warmth, dependability, responsiveness, initiative, flexibility, knowledge, and credibility
+- Personal qualities of warmth, enthusiasm, dependability, responsiveness, initiative, flexibility, knowledge, and credibility

 Strength Through Diversity